growcss/growcss-old/docs/guides/DIRECTORY-STRUCTURE.md

 This index.js file exists for Jest so that it can resolve the actual source of the package as opposed to having to build the entire set of packages prior to running tests.

 #### LICENSE
 The LICENSE file contains the license for each package.
-Generally this is just the Apache 2 license.

 #### package.json
 The package.json file contains all the information and configuration that NPM needs to host our package.